orschiro/orzanna/index.md

 This is a list of things I like to do:

-- Begin the day with a morning routine of excercising and stretching, nose salt washing, checking my daily bookmarks folder, drinking coffee and playing guitar.
+- Begin the day with a morning routine of excercising and stretching, nose salt washing, drinking apple cider vinegar with bee pollen, going through my daily bookmarks folder, enjoying a coffee and playing guitar.
+- Listen to[^podcast] and record podcasts[^myPodcasts].
 - Draw my to-dos as a paper mind-map[^mindmap].
-- Drink apple cider vinegar.
-- Eat bee pollen.
 - Commute on inline skates.
 - Work at a standing desk.
 - Take micro breaks[^safeeyes].
 - Wake up and go to bed early.
-- Listen to[^podcast] and record podcasts[^myPodcasts].

 I have an academic background in sustainable development and spend a lot of time thinking about consumption — this explains the huge table below.
 As a research scholar you might be interested in my co-authored publication “*Culture meets Flows: The Cultural Dimension of
 Urban Metabolism*”[^CulturemeetsFlows] that had been cited by the German Advisory Council on